-- 1. The official program for World Speed Skating Championships is in annex. - 2.
-The organizer of the World Championships has the possibility to present a different program, but it is up to the Technical Commission to decide the final program. - 3.
-The race distances valid for the Word Championships are established above in Official distances for World Championships. - 4.
-Should the need arise to reduce the number of races, as a result of exceptional circumstances, the Technical Commission members are then to decide which races to cancel. - 5.
-There will be no loser's finals or B finals at the Indoor Inline World Speed Skating Championships. - 6.
-For television requests, the program and the initial schedule can be change by the the Technical Commission during the World Championships.
+- 1. The Official Program for World Speed Championships is released during the year of the Championships. - 2.
+The Organizer of the World Speed Championships has the possibility to propose a different program, but it is up to the Technical Commission to decide the final official version.

-7. The Technical Commission has the power to modify the program for any sport or technical reasons.
+- 3. Should the need arise to reduce or modify the races, as a result of exceptional circumstances, the Technical Commission members are then to decide which races to cancel. - 4.
+There will be no loser's finals at the Indoor Inline World Speed Championships. - 5.
+For television requests, the program and the initial schedule can be change by the Technical Commission during the World Championships. - 6.
+The Technical Commission has the power to modify the program for any sport or technical reasons.